 The research used data from private equity firms and through a freedom of information request to HMRC and was reported in the Financial Times.

-According to Financial Time figures private equity companies have spent £80bn taking public companies private over the past five years.
+According to figures from the Financial Times private equity companies have spent £80bn taking public companies private over the past five years.

 The Labour Party has announced a revision of the Carried Interest rules which will be in its new Manifesto and say the changes would generate £440 million in additional tax revenue.